jeffschubert/homebridge-daikin-oneplus/README.md

 ## Acknowledgements
 The Daikin API requests and parsing of the results is based on the [daikinskyport](https://github.com/apetrycki/daikinskyport) repo by apetrycki.

-Many thanks to [Fabian Frank](https://github.com/FabianFrank) for his valued contributions towards performance improvements and other bug fixes.
+Many thanks to [Fabian Frank](https://github.com/FabianFrank) for his valued contributions throughout the project.